globalbiodata/inventory_2022/config/README.md

 This text file contains a single string, which is the search query sent to EuropePMC.
 The publication date range should contain placeholders `{0}` and `{1}`, for the from- and to-dates respectively.
 If placeholders are not used, the date arguments of `src/query_epmc.py` are ignored.

+## `train_predict.yml`

+This YAML file contains the majority of the configurations used in the Snakemake pipelines, such as directories and model training configurations.
+These are the configurations used for reproducing the original results

+## `update_inventory.yml`

+This YAML file contains the configurations used when updating the inventory.
+It is mostly just directory specifications.